-Dental Implants Explained:
+Dental Implants Central Ca

 If you lose one or more teeth due to periodontal disease, or another cause, there is hope.
 Dental implants are changing the way people live!
 They are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 Patients with dental implants can smile with confidence.

 Dental Implants San Jose, Santa Cruz, Morgan Hill

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
 The person who has lost teeth regains the ability to eat virtually anything and can smile with confidence, knowing that teeth appear natural and that facial contours will be preserved.
 The dental implants themselves are tiny titanium posts that are surgically placed into the jawbone where teeth are missing.
 These metal anchors act as tooth root substitutes.